anzu-3278/AoE2-Theorycrafting/Civilizations/Ruthenians.md

 ## Civilization Bonuses

- - **Chernozem**
+### Chernozem

+#### Effect

  - Farmers work 15% faster.

+#### History

-   - This is a straight port of the current [Slavs](https://ageofempires.fandom.com/wiki/Slavs) bonus, which is obviously based on the [Chernozem](https://en.wikipedia.org/wiki/Chernozem) fields of Ukraine, some of the most fertile farmland in the entire world.
+ - Ukraine is home to the [Chernozem](https://en.wikipedia.org/wiki/Chernozem) fields, some of the most fertile farmland in the entire world.
- - **Zadonschina Raids**
+ - This is the reason that Ukraine came to be known as the Breadbasket of Europe.

+#### Gameplay

+ - This is a straight port of the current [Slavs](https://ageofempires.fandom.com/wiki/Slavs) bonus.

+### Zadonschina Raids

+#### Effect

  - Barracks technologies affect all Infantry, Stable units and Skirmishers.
  - Barracks technologies effect on Infantry doubled.

+#### History

+- Early Ruthenian chronicles describe raiding warfare performed by the Ruthenian princes - most notably, [Prince Igor](https://en.wikipedia.org/wiki/The_Tale_of_Igor%27s_Campaign) - on the Ukrainian plains.

+#### Gameplay

  - At the time of writing, the techs affected are: [Tracking](https://ageofempires.fandom.com/wiki/Tracking), [Arson](https://ageofempires.fandom.com/wiki/Arson), [Squires](https://ageofempires.fandom.com/wiki/Squires), and [Gambesons](https://ageofempires.fandom.com/wiki/Gambesons_(Age_of_Empires_II)).
-   - Early Ruthenian chronicles describe raiding warfare performed by the Ruthenian princes - most notably, [Prince Igor](https://en.wikipedia.org/wiki/The_Tale_of_Igor%27s_Campaign) - on the Ukrainian plains.
-All these techs affecting cavalry that does not have access to Bloodlines will provide a unique tradeoff when raiding, while simultaneously making it easier to tech switch to infantry.
+ - All these techs affecting cavalry that does not have access to Bloodlines will provide a unique tradeoff when raiding, while simultaneously making it easier to tech switch to infantry.
  - Infantry that moves faster, has more pierce armor and deals more damage to buildings will also be more effective at raiding in both the mid and late game.
  - This is slightly inspired by the current [Slavs](https://ageofempires.fandom.com/wiki/Slavs) bonus of getting certain Barracks techs for free.
 However, I'm taking a different approach here, since timing bonuses are less viable on infantry than archers or cavalry.
  - Yes, this does mean that Ruthenians will have faster infantry than Celts and faster cavalry than Cumans.
 There are weaknesses in the Siege department to account for this.
 This is largely an early medieval civilization that still remembers their Viking roots.

- - **Vladimir's Choice**
+### Vladimir's Choice

+#### Effect

  - Monks cost -40%.

+#### History

  - According to the Primary Chronicle, Grand Prince Vladimir the Great converted to Orthodox Christianity after sending for emmisaries from the four religions present in the region: Catholic Christianity, Orthodox Christianity, Judaism and Islam.
  - The reduction in cost represents the hold over religious matters that the Grand Prince would have had after making that choice, and the religious diversity already present in his realm at that point, including both kinds of Christians, conquered Jewish Khazars, Muslim Bulgars, and Slavic and Finnic pagans.

+#### Gameplay

-   - Gameplay-wise, this just means getting more monks out earlier and being able to keep up with monk techs without disrupting Boyar production, or needing fewer villagers on gold in the mid-game, allowing you to save up stone for a Castle or to make better use of your farming bonus.
+ - This means getting more monks out earlier and being able to keep up with monk techs without disrupting Boyar production, or needing fewer villagers on gold in the mid-game, allowing you to save up stone for a Castle or to make better use of your farming bonus.
  - This is intended to replace the current Slavs' Monk movement speed bonus, which is in my mind not significant past getting free Fervor.
 Since Monks keeping up with the army is not intended, this version of the bonus instead means to make it easier to make monks on the side to get relics or deal with siege to which infantry armies could be vulnerable.

 ## Team Bonus

- - **Four Great Rivers**
+### Four Great Rivers

+#### Effect

  - Trade Carts and non-military ships move 10% faster.

+#### History

  - The Ruthenians inhabited the old Slavic homeland on the Pontic Steppe, crisscrossed by the four great rivers of the region: the Danube, Dniester, Dnieper and Don, as well as their many tributaries.
 These rivers were greatly utilized for trade and travel.

+#### Gameplay

  - This is intended to be a slight economic bonus, both for fishing in the early game and trade in the late game.
 While Ukraine is not heavily associated with fishing in the modern day, significant trade flowed through the Kyivan Rus in its heyday.
  - This bonus affects Trade Carts simply so that it is not completely useless on land maps.
  - Given the dependency the Kyivan Rus had on trade with the Byzantine Empire, it is apt that the effectiveness of this bonus is greatly diminished without an ally.
  - The use of fast dugout canoes by the Rus against the Byzantines to land troops quickly also supports this affecting Transport Ships.

 ## Unique Techs

 ### Castle Age: Bogatyrs

+#### Stats

  - Cost: 400 food, 400 gold
  - Research Time: 60 seconds

+#### Effect

  - [Boyar](../Units/Boyar.md)s and Izgoi regenerate 30 HP per minute.
  - [Boyar](../Units/Boyar.md)s' and Izgoi conversion resistance increased by +4 min, +4 max.
 (Equivalent to the effect of [Faith](https://ageofempires.fandom.com/wiki/Faith).)

+#### History

  - Bogatyrs are the East Slavic equivalent of medieval equivalent of knights-errant, and appear in Rus' epic poems - bylinas - coming to prominence around the end of the 10th century.
  - The bylinas of the Kyivan Cycle center on the exploits three Bogaryrs - Alyosha Popovich, Dobrynya Nikitich and Ilya Muromets - whose exploits server as inspiration and lesson to Boyars of the time.

+#### Gameplay

- - This is reflected in the effect making them similar to Age of Empires 2 heroes - regenerating and harder to convert.
+ - The impact of these legends is reflected in the effect making them similar to Age of Empires 2 heroes - regenerating and harder to convert.
  - The regeneration is also a callback to the [Berserk](https://ageofempires.fandom.com/wiki/Berserk_(Age_of_Empires_II)), given that many of these nobles would have been descended from Varangian lords and their retinue.

 ### Imperial Age: Druzhina

+#### Stats

  - Cost: 800 food, 400 gold
  - Research Time: 40 seconds

+#### Effect

  - [Boyar](../Units/Boyar.md)s and Izgoi improve the attack of Infantry (other than Izgoi) within 5 tiles by 3.
  - [Boyar](../Units/Boyar.md)s and Izgoi with at least 3 Infantry (other than Izgoi) or Skirmishers in a 5 tile radius deal 100% splash damage.

+#### History

  - The Druzhina was the personal retinue of a Slavic noble - a Boyar.
  - While most feudal lords had their personal retinues, not just in the East Slavic world but across the Medieval era, I chose to reference this as part of this build because the East Slavic concept of a Druzhina grew out of the personal host of a Viking lord who conquered and settled in eastern Europe.

+#### Gameplay

  - I wanted to change [the existing Druzhina tech](https://ageofempires.fandom.com/wiki/Druzhina) to give a greater focus on combined arms and soldiers fighting alongside their liege lord, rather than something that would only affect infantry.
 This way, neither unit type benefits without the other.
  - Given its more conditional effect, I reduced the cost slightly from the original iteration of the tech.